 This phase is of high concern primarily because previously capped soils at Arrowstone Park that contain arsenic and other contaminants have been exposed in some areas, creating public health risks.
 As noted in DEQ's 2024 Clark Fork River News, community concern led DEQ to prioritize cleanup here, install safety signage, and add temporary soil caps on bare spots with exposed toxic contaminants.

-DEQ is conducting additional sampling at the site to examine soils at greater depth in some areas, and to do additional surface-level sampling in other areas.
+DEQ will conduct additional sampling at the site to examine soils at greater depth in some areas, and to do additional surface-level sampling in other areas.
 These findings will help determine contamination removal boundaries and depths, which is necessary before a cleanup design can be drafted.
-DEQ has continued to coordinate with EPA's toxicologist and the MT Dept. of Public Health & Human Services to determine cleanup levels for arsenic, which are expected to be more protective of human health than originally considered in the ROD, given current estimates of how much the park is used by the public.
-Cleanup here has been delayed as the State reexamines the arsenic cleanup standard to be used at the site, which, if more protective, will increase costs and delay cleanup completion.
-The State plans to revisit the site in spring 2025 to determine if more mitigation is needed of potential arsenic hot spots as a stopgap until cleanup can begin.
+DEQ has continued to coordinate with EPA's toxicologist and the MT Dept. of Public Health & Human Services to determine cleanup levels for arsenic, which are expected to be more protective of human health than originally considered in the ROD, given the level of public use of the park.
+Cleanup here has been delayed as the State and EPA reexamine the arsenic cleanup standard to be used at the site.
+A stricter standard will be more protective of human health, but will likely also increase costs and cause delays.
+While the site is being monitored to determine if additional soil caps are needed to cover exposed soil, the public is advised to obey caution signs, avoid areas with exposed soil, and wash hands, boots, pets, boats, etc. after any potential exposure to contaminated soils, especially on the river banks.

 COMPLETED PHASES (maintenance & monitoring underway):